the social network

 At the spring/summer 17 men’s shows in Paris, Rei Kawakubo questioned the values of a social media-centric fashion landscape at Comme des Garçons.

 Much has been said this men's show season about the changes faced by these fashion weeks.
 The victims of brands merging their men's shows with their women's shows or just cancelling them altogether, choppy schedules in London and Milan left show-goers worried that this could be the beginning of the end, while in Florence, guest designers Raf Simons and Gosha Rubchinskiy drew in more guests than ever.
 The message: if the designer has a big enough following, people are willing to travel for their shows.
-It'll certainly be the case on July 3rd when Vetements present their co-ed collection at haute couture week, followed by Justin O'Shea's Brioni debut the day after—and if Yeezy, Supreme, Palace or Off-White did the same, they'd hardly have a problem filling the seats, either.
+It'll certainly be the case on July 3 when Vetements presents its co-ed collection at haute couture week, followed by Justin O'Shea's Brioni debut the day after — and if Yeezy, Supreme, Palace, or Off-White did the same, they'd hardly have a problem filling the seats, either.
 Alongside Simons and Rubchinskiy, these brands share a common denominator rooted in social media culture where hype generated by young generations more in-the-know than ever before has given them a power not previously seen in fashion.
 They are cult designers with fan bases similar to pop stars, and it's reflected in an approach to design focused on giving the people what they want, from slogan t-shirts to limited edition collaborations with sportswear megabrands and all-important cool-factor artists and photographers.
-Love it or hate it, they represent a new era of fashion where designer garments have become fan merchandise—whether intentionally or not.
+Love it or hate it, they represent a new era of fashion where designer garments have become fan merchandise — whether intentionally or not.

 Text Anders Christian Madsen